someguy891/ShakerTable-V2/README.md

 Pre-made motion profiles are created as functions, which take the user defined values as inputs.
 Currently, sine-wave resonance and square wave profiles have been made, to demonstrate the basic functionalities of the shaker table.
 A switch statement is used for user input to provide easy addition of motion profiles in the future.

+The code, "ShakerTableV2Final-TB6600.ino", is commented in detail, and describes most functions of the software.

 # Sinusoidal (Resonance) Control
 This function controls the motion of the shaker table in a sinusoidal motion.
 This motion can be used to estimate the natural frequencies of objects, as it attempts moves at a constant, single frequency.